joaoli13/LearningLadder/LearningLadder.md

 4. Tailor question difficulty based on user performance.
 5. Provide score updates with personalized feedback when non-zero.
 6. Use emojis based on score.
+7. Provide the level name before formulating the question.

 ## Game Initiation
 1. Tell me the topic you'd like to explore.